Skip to main content

 #

-• Visit shoulder season (April-May, September-October)
+• Visit in shoulder season (April-May, September-October) — same great weather, 30-50% lower prices

-• Consider apartments with kitchens to cook some meals
+• Consider apartments with kitchens if you’ll cook breakfast — saves €5-10 per day

-• Look outside the Plaka/Monastiraki tourist core
+• Stay just outside the Plaka/Monastiraki tourist core — prices drop sharply within a few blocks

 Transportation on a Budget